Skip to main content

 Purpose

-The purpose of the Validator is to assist organizations with the implementation of one or more information exchange standards.
+The purpose of the Validator is to assist organisations with the implementation of one or more information exchange standards.
+Additionally, the validator offers a great way to get to know the details of a standard by studying, editing and validating example messages.

-For organizations, implementing an information exchange standard can be a challenging task.
-It requires organizations to make a mapping from their internal data structure to the data model of the standard.
-Only then the organization is able to generate messages from their information systems that are standard-compliant.
+For organisations, implementing an information exchange standard can be a challenging task.
+It requires organisations to make a mapping from their internal data structure to the data model of the standard.
+Only then the organisation is able to generate messages from their information systems that are standard-compliant.
+The Validator offers a way to assist in the mapping process by checking compliance of message instances to the standards.

 The Validator provides validation support for the syntax of use (e.g. XML and JSON), their schemas (e.g. XSD and JSON Schema), and custom business rules.
-Developers can select a standard, insert or upload a business document instance and run a compliance test.
-The result is a detailed validation report that tells the user whether their document instance violated any rules or constraints that are part of the standard.
+Developers can select a standard, insert or upload a message instance and run a compliance test.
+The result is a detailed validation report that tells the user if and how their message instance violated any rules or constraints.

 Using the Validator in a browser

-The following assumes you have the appropriate access rights to use the Validator module provided by your standard development organization (SDO) and are logged in.
+The following steps assume you have the appropriate access rights to use the Validator module provided by your standard development organisation (SDO) and are logged in.
 If you do not have access or you are unsure, please contact your SDO.

 Step 0: Navigate to the Validator page